-Puberty normally begins between the ages of 8 and 13 in girls, and Pituitary gland Hypothalamus Thyroid Pancreas Adrenal glands Ovaries Testes

-9 and 14 in boys.
+Puberty normally begins between the ages of 8 and 13 in children born with ovaries, and 9 and 14 in children born with testes.
 The timing of puberty is influenced by a person's genetic background, and the onset of puberty at a young age may run in families.
-Most girls begin to develop breasts and then pubic hair at around age 10 or 11.
-Menstrual periods usually start at around 12 to 13 years of age, but may occur earlier or later and still be normal.
-Boys usually begin to develop enlargement of the testicles and then pubic hair between 11 and 12 years of age.
+Most children born with ovaries begin to develop breasts and then pubic hair at around age 10 or 11.
+Menstrual periods usually start at around 12 to 13 years of age but may occur earlier or later and still be normal.
+Children born with testes usually begin to develop enlargement of the testicles and then pubic hair between 11 and 12 years of age.